Ashishsn1210/Tool-Management-System/README.md

 ## Overview
-This project is a Tool Management System built using Google AppSheet to help manufacturing companies track and manage their tools efficiently.
+This project is a Tool Management Application built using Google AppSheet to help manufacturing companies track and manage their tools efficiently.

 Many factories still track tools using spreadsheets or manual registers which leads to:
 - Loss of tools